ccollicutt/harbor-demos/README.md

 In this demo we will deploy a basic Harbor instance to a Kubernetes cluster using helm.

-The purpose of this demo is not necessarily to create a production instance of Harbor, though we do things like ensure it has the TLS certificates.
+The purpose of this demo is not necessarily to create a production instance of Harbor.
 Instead this can be used as an introduction to Harbor and Helm, and act as a starting point for building a production level helm chart.
 Gotta start somewhere!

 **Harbor**